maharichu30/Map-Reduce-and-Filter-in-JS/README.md

 # Map in JS

-map() creates a new array from calling a function for every array element and does not change the original array.
+The map() creates a new array from calling a function for every array element and does not change the original array.

 Syntax: